-Local SEO for Real Estate Websites: 10 Tips for Local SERPs Dominance
+10 Local SEO Tips to Improve Your Real Estate Websites

 - WebPage

-The choice of specific schema for your site depends pretty much on its structure.
-If you don’t know which one to choose, or how to get started implement structured data markup, consult with an SEO professional.
+If you’re unsure of what to use or where to start, consult with an SEO professional.

-When everything is done, check your schema with a Google’s Structured Data Testing tool.
+Once you’ve added schema to your site, check it for accuracy with the Structured Data Testing Tool.

-10. Earn Featured Snippets
+10. Try to Earn Featured Snippets

-Featured snippets give your site a chance to get to the #0 spot with almost zero effort (provided your page is ranking in the top 10 already).

-But this is actually only one of the benefits of earning featured snippets.
-Thanks to snippets, you can:

-- Attract users who are interested in your offer.
+- Attract users interested in your offers.

 - Increase conversion rates.

-Though featured snippets are pretty hard to earn, only a few businesses have them in local search.
-Consider these examples:
+It can be difficult to earn them, and only a few businesses have them in local search.

-Google doesn’t display a featured snippet for a geotargeted query.
-As a real estate business, you can optimize your content to fill the gap.
-Here’s how:
+Instead of trying to compete with major websites that may have already grabbed the spot, look for queries that don’t already have one.

+However, keep in mind that Google doesn’t display the featured snippet with geo-targeted queries.

-- Run a keyword analysis to sift out relevant, geo-focused long-tail keywords and phrases.
+- Run a keyword analysis to find relevant, geo-focused long-tail keywords and phrases.

-- Place these selected keywords in content that matters to users, aka in-depth, high-quality content.
+- Place these selected keywords in high-quality content.

 - Structure and markup your content properly.
 Use question-focused heads and subheads, shorter paragraphs that could fit into a featured snippet section, H1-H2 tags, tables, lists, charts, images, etc.